CMMS Software Buyer's Guide

-Maxpanda is an affordable CMMS supported by all operating systems that can be deployed on-premise or in the cloud.
+Maxpanda is an affordable CMMS program supported by all operating systems that can be deployed on-premise or in the cloud.
 It is a great option for organizations of all sizes in healthcare, hospitality, construction, manufacturing, commercial real estate, non-profit, public works, facility maintenance and athletics industries.

 Hippo CMMS is an SMB-focused CMMS system that can be deployed via the web or on-premise and operated on Windows, Linux or Mac machines.
-This affordable CMMS caters to manufacturing, hospitality, education, healthcare, municipalities, telecommunications and other asset and facility-intensive industries.
+This affordable program caters to manufacturing, hospitality, education, healthcare, municipalities, telecommunications and other asset and facility-intensive industries.

 Hippo users can track the location of equipment, extend asset lifespans, boost uptime as well as improve dependability and productivity of their teams.

 Hippo’s functionality includes preventive maintenance, work order management, interactive floor plans, equipment and asset management, contact management, fleet management, flexible pricing and a user-friendly interface.

 MVP Plant is available through the cloud or on-premises on all operating systems.
 It is ideal for medium and large organizations in a variety of asset-focused industries.
 This mid-priced CMMS facilitates site sustainability, workflow optimization, easy reporting, preventive maintenance plans and more.